vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/chart/README.md

 - ECharts: A powerful, interactive charting and visualization library for browser.

   ECharts is more powerful comparing to Chart.js.

+- Desmos: A powerful function graphing calculator and mathematical tool.

+  The runtime is heavy, Used for plotting function graphs, solving equations, and visualizing mathematical concepts.

 - Flowchart: A simple markdown extension to generate flowcharts and sequence diagrams.